JANUARY

 World Press Freedom Day (UNESCO 26 C/Resolution 4.3)

 On May 3rd, the United Nations sponsors World Press Freedom Day to raise awareness about the importance of a free press in a democratic society.
-The event seeks to call attention to instances of censorship, propaganda and other interferences with the free press in hopes of putting an end to these issues.
+The event calls attention to instances of censorship, propaganda and other interferences with the free press in hopes of ending these issues.

-About 3 percent of the world’s population was killed during the fighting of World War II and the Holocaust.
+WWII and the Holocaust killed about 3 percent of the world’s population.
 On May 8th and 9th of every year, the United Nations remembers these individuals with the Time of Remembrance and Reconciliation for Those Who Lost Their Lives during the Second World War.
+It was first established in 2010.

 World Migratory Bird Day [UNEP]

-Since 2006, the United Nations has celebrated World Migratory Bird Day on May 9th and 10th.
-The purpose of the event is to raise awareness about the importance that migratory birds have in their ecosystems and how human activities endanger and interfere with these species.
+Since 2006, the United Nations has celebrated World Migratory Bird Day.
+It takes place on the secondary Saturday in May and October.
+The event raises awareness about the importance that migratory birds have in their ecosystems and how human activities endanger and interfere with these species.
+The 2023 theme was water and its importance to migratory birds.

 International Day of Families (A/RES/47/237)